DHBW-TINF24F/Team5-management-and-docs/PROJECT/software-requirements-specification.md

 To increase Mnestix Browser's performance, the code base of the product list should be improved.
 Thumbnails should only load on the user's visible screen.
-Additionaly to performance improvements, the user experience should be increased.
+Additionally to performance improvements, the user experience should be increased.
-These new features cover filtering, sorting and detailed product imformation Some features do not enhance existing features but add new features.
+These new features cover filtering, sorting and detailed product information.
+Some features do not enhance existing features but add new features.
 Part of this are eShop interactions and integration of an external nameplate generator.

 ### User characteristics

-Mnestix Browser and the correspodingly project Bisasam user group is diverse.
+Mnestix Browser and the corresponding project Bisasam user group is diverse.

 ```mermaid
 mindmap